Blog · Country & market guides

 ETF types Australian portfolios commonly research

-• Check index methodology, rebalance rules, and concentration — especially mega-cap technology weights in broad US indices.
+• Check index methodology, rebalance rules, and concentration — especially mega-cap technology weights in broad US indices which can exceed 25–30% in a single sector.

 • Separate "low fee" from "right exposure": TER is one line item, not the whole risk picture.